umami-software/website/content/environment-variables.md

 Note: If you update this, be sure to update the tracking code on your website to the new name.

+### COLLECT_API_ENDPOINT = /api/x

+Allows you to send metrics to a location different than the default `/api/collect`.
+This is to help you avoid some ad-blockers.

+### DISABLE_UPDATES = 1

+Disables the check for new versions of Umami.

+### DISABLE_LOGIN = 1

+Disables the login page for the application.

+### DISABLE_TELEMETRY = 1

+Umami collects completely anonymous telemetry data in order help improve the application.
+You can choose to disable this if you don't want to participate.

 ### HASH_SALT = &lt;random string&gt;

 A random string used to generate unique values.